-- Obtaining and documenting an understanding of the design and implementation of controls in place related to significant risks; - An evaluation of the group's internal control environment including its IT systems and controls; - Evaluation by the group audit team of UK and overseas components to assess the significance of each component and to determine the planned audit response based on a measure of materiality, including their relative contribution to the group's revenues and profit before taxation; - Audits were performed on the financial information of four Belgium components and one UK component using component materiality (full scope procedures).
-These procedures included a combination of test of details and analytical procedures.
-The components subject to full scope audit procedures cover 36% of the consolidated revenues; - The audit of the Belgium components was performed by the Belgium component auditor such that we had appropriate direction and involvement in the work of the component auditor throughout the audit.
-This included briefing the component audit team, directing the risk assessment and fraud discussions, regular communication with the component auditor, attendance at audit close meetings and directly reviewing and evaluating the work performed by the component auditor for the purpose of the group audit; - For 10 components located in the UK, the Netherlands and Austria we carried out either specified audit procedures or audits of one or more account balances, classes of transactions or disclosures of the component).
-The procedures for the Netherlands and Austrian components were performed by component auditors.
+- The audit of the Belgium components was performed by the Belgium component auditor such that we had appropriate direction and involvement in the work of the component auditor throughout the audit.
+This included briefing the component audit team, directing the risk assessment and fraud discussions, regular communication with the component auditor, attendance at audit close meetings and reviewing and evaluating the work performed by the component auditor for the purpose of the Group audit. - For 12 components located in the United Kingdom, the Netherlands, Belgium and Austria we carried out either specified audit procedures or audits of one or more account balances, classes of transactions or disclosures.
+The procedures for the Netherlands, Belgian and Austrian components were performed by component auditors.
 We had appropriate direction and involvement in the work of the component auditor throughout the audit.
-This included briefing the component audit team, directing the risk assessment and fraud discussions, regular communication with the component auditor, attendance at audit close meetings and directly reviewing and evaluating the work performed by the component auditor for the purpose of the group audit; - For those components that were not individually significant to the group, we carried out analytical procedures.
+This included briefing the component audit team, directing the risk assessment and fraud discussions, regular communication with the component auditor and reviewing the work performed by the component auditor for the purpose of the Group audit.